Medicare and mental health coverage — what's available for depression and dementia

 Medicare covers psychiatric and behavioral health services for people with dementia.
 Your parent can see a geriatric psychiatrist, a psychologist, or a behavioral health specialist.
 These professionals have specific training in how mental health conditions present in people with dementia.
 They understand that memory loss complicates diagnosis and treatment.

-The behavioral health professional might also work with family and caregivers.
-They might teach strategies for managing difficult behaviors or helping your parent with the psychological stress of the diagnosis.
+Treatment might include medication for depression or anxiety, behavioral interventions (specific approaches to managing difficult behaviors), or environmental modifications (changing the setting to reduce confusion or anxiety).
+The behavioral health professional might also work with family and caregivers, teaching strategies for managing difficult behaviors or helping your parent with the psychological stress of the diagnosis.

 When Your Parent Refuses Mental Health Treatment

 Many older adults have stigma about mental health.
 They believe depression is weakness.
 They don't want to admit they're struggling.
 They refuse to see a psychiatrist or therapist.
-They refuse medication.

 This is common and understandable, given the generation.
 Many people who are now over 65 grew up when mental health was shameful, when psychiatric medication was for "crazy people," when therapy was for the severely ill.
 The beliefs are deeply ingrained.

-But framing helps.
+Framing helps.
 Your parent isn't weak if they're depressed.
 They have a medical condition.
 Just like diabetes is a medical condition, depression is a medical condition.
 It happens to their brain, which means it's treatable with medical care.
 The medication isn't for "crazy people."
 It's for people whose brain chemistry needs adjustment, just like insulin is for people whose pancreas isn't working right.

 Sometimes introducing therapy as "counseling" rather than "therapy" or "psychiatric care" reduces resistance.
 "Your doctor thinks you should talk to a counselor about how you're handling this."
 That sounds less intimidating than "You need psychiatric care."